Skip to main content

 No, we don't automatically add them – we leave that up to you, the user.

-This feature is only available on Premium and Vanguard (and will only be visible to admin users).
+This feature is only available on our Enterprise and Vanguard plans (and will only be visible to admin users).

 Did this answer your question?